LiamInJapan/LiamInJapan.github.io/_posts/2011-07-20-tilterpillar.markdown

 modalID: modalTilterpillar
 category: Programming, Game Design
 ---
+Some reviews:

-Someone wrote as a review "[Tilterpillar][tilterpillar-link] game is like Zen" - "snake", for relaxing times.
+"[Tilterpillar][tilterpillar-link] game is like Zen"

+"Snake", for relaxing times.

 Made in conjunction with [Hawken King][hawken-link].
 I made the initial prototype, he made the visuals.
-It was fun to make.
+It was a fun project.

 [hawken-link]: http://www.hawkenking.com/
 [tilterpillar-link]: http://www.tilterpillar.com/